Note: this list of places includes island features such as summits, but not islands as such.

 SlievetrueHillSliabh an Triúir A name in Irish (Ir.
-Sliabh an Triúir [AMacAB], 'mountain of the three (brothers)')AntrimCounty, in Binnion List, Olivine basalt lava Bedrock
+Sliabh an Triúir [AMacAB], 'mountain of the three (brothers)')AntrimCounty in NI and in Ulster Province, in Binnion List, Olivine basalt lava Bedrock

 Marked as Carn Hill on the OSNI Discoverer map, but better known as Slievetrue.
 Locally this is pronounced Slieveytrue with 3 syllables.
 The mountain derives its Irish name from 3 standing stones known as The Three Brothers, located about half a mile SW of the summit.
 These are now somewhat disguised as they have been integrated into a field wall.

-Slievetrue is the third highest hill in the Belfast Hills area and the 1126th highest in Ireland.
+Slievetrue is the third highest hill in the Belfast Hills area and the 1121th highest in Ireland.
 Slievetrue is the second most northerly summit in the Belfast Hills area.
-Trackback: http://mountainviews.ie/summit/945/
+Linkback: https://mountainviews.ie/summit/945/